laravel/nova-docs/4.0/resources/file-fields.md

 ### Disabling File Downloads

-By default, the `File` field allows the user to download the linked file.
-To disable this, you can call the `disableDownload` method on the field definition:
+By default, the `File` field allows the user to download the corresponding file.
+To disable this, you may call the `disableDownload` method on the field definition:

 ```php
 File::make('Profile Photo')->disableDownload(),